Teradata Numeric Functions

 TO_NUMBER

-Countless times, I would have needed a function that allows me to check if a character column represents a numeric value.
-Usually, I used a workaround such as:
+I have often needed a function to verify whether a character column contains a numeric value.
+Typically, I have resorted to using a workaround, such as:

 CASE WHEN UPPER(‘12.77’) = LOWER(‘12.77’) THEN ‘IS_NUMERIC’ ELSE ‘IS_NOT_NUMERIC’ END